About CYSTADROPS

 Cystinosis is a rare genetic disorder caused by mutations in the CTNS gene.

 Cystine crystals may build up in cells in every organ of your body, including your eyes.
 The corneathe front layer of the eye is the part of the eye that may be affected the most.
-In the cornea, these crystals are usually pointed and needle-shaped, and look like shards of glass.
-Cystine crystals may also build up in your conjunctiva, retina, and iris.

-At first, as cystine crystals begin to build up in your cornea, you may not notice any eye symptoms.
-But gradually you may begin to feel some discomfort.
+At first, as cystine crystals begin to build up in your corneathe front layer of the eye, you may not notice any eye symptoms.
+But gradually, crystal build-up progresses deeper into your cornea, affecting all the layers, and you may begin to feel some discomfort.

 Some people use a small notebook to keep track of symptoms over time.
 This can be helpful when you talk to your doctor.